eunos-1128/QMEAN/doc/source/score_combination.rst

   QMEAN can combine local scores in a linear manner.
 Due to amino acid specific biases, such linear combinations are generated for all 20 standard amino acids.
-Another problem are single values, that can be NaN.
+Another problem are single values that can be NaN.
 An example for that are the first and last two residues in a torsion potential due to invalid dihedral angles.
-To solve this second problem, linear combinations get calculated for all possible combinations of the features.
+To solve this second problem, linear combinations are calculated for all possible combinations of the features.
 If a score of a particular residue with certain NaN scores has to be estimated, only the subset of single scores not being NaN are considered.